asadkhalid-softdev/chatgptscrollie/README.md

 # ChatGPT Scrollie Extension

-> **Automatically fix scrolling issues in ChatGPT's chat sidebar for seamless navigation through your conversation history.**
+> **Automatically fix scrolling issues in ChatGPT's chat sidebar and project folders for seamless navigation through your conversations and projects.**

 ## 🎯 Project Goal

-The **ChatGPT Scrollie Extension** is a lightweight Chrome browser extension that solves a common usability problem: **difficulty scrolling through ChatGPT's chat sidebar** when you have many conversations.
+The **ChatGPT Scrollie Extension** is a lightweight Chrome browser extension that solves common usability problems: **difficulty scrolling through ChatGPT's chat sidebar and project folders** when you have many conversations and projects.

 ### What Problem Does This Solve?

-Have you ever noticed that the ChatGPT chat list sidebar becomes hard to scroll through, especially when you have lots of conversations?
-This extension automatically fixes that scrolling issue, giving you smooth navigation through your entire chat history.
+Have you ever noticed that ChatGPT's interface becomes hard to scroll through, especially in the chat list sidebar and project folders when you have lots of conversations and projects?
+This extension automatically fixes these scrolling issues, giving you smooth navigation through your entire chat history and project collections.

 ## ✨ Key Features

 - 🔄 **Automatic Operation** - Works silently in the background, no user interaction needed
 - ⚡ **Instant Fix** - Applies scrolling improvements as soon as ChatGPT loads
 - 🎯 **Smart Detection** - Monitors page changes and reapplies fixes when needed
+- 📁 **Dual Support** - Fixes scrolling in both chat sidebar and project folders
 - 🔒 **Privacy-First** - No data collection, works entirely on your computer
 - 🪶 **Lightweight** - Minimal impact on browser performance